Forex Trading Scams

 - Do not respond to rush in account opening or call to act immediately due to some sort of “hot offer”.
 Scammers usually use high-pressure tactics to get you to fund the account soonest possible, but it is not a good idea to make a fast decision without prelaminar careful review and consideration of all risks involved.

-- Always verify the broker’s registers before dealing with any firm in official sources and do not choose only Offshore or Unregulated Brokers (for example, see the snapshot of Capital.com FCA license on the regulator’s website) and check on their reputation, as well read Forex Brokers reviews.
+- Always verify the broker’s registers before dealing with any firm in official sources and do not choose only Offshore or Unregulated Brokers (for example, see the snapshot of Capital.com FCA license on the regulator’s website) and check on their reputation, as well as read Forex Brokers reviews.
 Probably, if the firm is not authorized it is a high risk to be a scam.
-You can always check Warning lists issued by the industry authorities and of course, you should run your own research see comments from real traders and consider strongly any issues, as well review the List of Brokers to Avoid.
+Also, you can always check Warning lists issued by the industry authorities and of course, you should run your own research see comments from real traders and consider strongly any issues, as well as review the List of Brokers to Avoid.

-In case you got already scammed, well, you should report a scam to specified authorities and better to access a specialist to advise on your following steps, however there are many scammers claiming to returrn Forex Looses as well, so be cautious in this point too.
-The Regulators like UK’s FCA, Australian ASIC, Cyprus CySEC or others provide an open and well-guided complaint procedure, therefore you should contact authority immediately in case there are any concerns of being scammed, see snapshot on Complaint Form below.
+In case you got already scammed you should report a scam to specified Regulatory authorities in your country and better to access a specialist for advice on your following steps, however there are many scammers claiming to returrn Forex Looses as well, so be cautious in this point too.
+The Regulators like UK’s FCA, Australian ASIC, Cyprus CySEC, and others provide an open and well-guided complaint procedure, therefore you should contact authorities immediately in case there are any concerns of being scammed, see snapshot on Complaint Form below.

 If you traded or invested with a non-regulated entity or offshore Broker, in fact there is no investment protection applied, and it is almost impossible to get any response since the Broker obliges almost to nothing, yet try to complain to your local authority.
-Besides, there is no established compensation, unlike the Regulated Forex Brokers status provides.
+Besides, there is no established compensation, unlike the Regulated Forex Brokers provides.